 Confidentiality is a key principle guiding the accommodations process in the Department of Psychiatry Residency Program.
-Residents are not required to disclose a diagnosis or any personal health information to the program.
-The Office of Learner Affairs does not communicate any information about the nature of an illness, disability, or personal concern with the Program.
-Only the functional limitations and required accommodations, and NOT the nature of the disability, need to be disclosed to the Program Director - and only as necessary to implement the accommodations.
+Residents are not required to disclose a diagnosis or any personal health information to the Program; however, where applicable, personal health information (including diagnosis, functional limitations, etc.) will need to be disclosed to the Office of Learner Affairs for the purpose of evaluating requests for accommodations and determining what accommodations, if any, are reasonable and necessary in the circumstances.
+The Office of Learner Affairs does not communicate any information about the nature of an illness, disability, family status circumstance, or personal concern with the Program.
+Only the approved accommodations, and NOT the nature of the disability, need to be disclosed to the Program Director.
+OLA and the Program Director will communicate these accommodations to those who need to know in order to facilitate the implementation of accommodations.

-All leaves of absence, including those arising from disability, will be communicated to the Office of Learner Affairs, and the Office of Learner Affairs reports these to the College of Physicians and Surgeons in accordance with applicable legislation, which may require disclosure of the reasons for the leave.
+All leaves of absence, including those arising from disability, will be communicated to the Office of Learner Affairs and PGME.
+PGME reports these to the College of Physicians and Surgeons in accordance with applicable legislation, which may require disclosure of the reasons for the leave.
 If residents have further questions related to CPSO reporting, they may discuss these during their meeting with the Office of Learner Affairs.
+For more information see: PGME Guidelines for Residency Leaves of Absence